Finance BBA Degree

 - Be prepared to evaluate competing investment options and learn how to make astute financial decisions on a personal and corporate level.

-- Complete an internship with a local businesses such as Bridge Wealth Management, Austin Bank and Southside Bank to gain the kind of hands-on experience that is highly valued by prospective employers.
+- Complete an internship with a local business such as Bridge Wealth Management, Austin Bank or Southside Bank to gain the kind of hands-on experience that is highly valued by prospective employers.

 - Network with finance students and professionals as part of the UT Tyler Chapter of Financial Management Association and FMA Honor Society, a national association for finance professionals.
-In addition, students may also network through Beta Gamma Sigma, the honor society for business schools accredited by the Association to Advance College Schools of Business (AACSB).
+Students may also network through Beta Gamma Sigma, the honor society for business schools accredited by the Association to Advance College Schools of Business (AACSB).

 Career Outlook for Finance

-According to the U.S. Bureau of Labor Statistics, financial managers can expect job growth that is consistent with the average 9% growth rate for all occupations through 2022.
+According to the U.S. Bureau of Labor Statistics, financial managers can expect job growth at a rate of 7% through 2024.

 Marketable Skills for Finance Majors